orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 What resources could be created to help fulfilling that requirement:
 - A guide on finding out which is the appropriate market surveillance authority for each Steward
-- Verifying with market surveillance if they accept policies and communication in English
+- Verifying with market surveillance if they accept policies and communication in a language acceptable to the Project and the Steward

 ### Mandatory reporting of exploited vulnerabilities and security incidents

 Stewards have obligation for mandatory reporting of exploited vulnerabilities and severe incidents.
-However, this obligation is more limited in scope that the one of manufacturers.
+However, this obligation is more limited in scope than the one of manufacturers.

 First, Stewards are expected to report exploited vulnerabilities if they are involved in the development of the product.
-It means that is the Steward is handling other elements that development (for example the Project is taking decisions independently), they do report.
+This means that if the Steward is handling other elements than development (for example: finances only, and the Project is taking development decisions independently), the Steward does not report.

 This matches the typical configuration of the relations between Stewards and Projects, when stewards aren't directly involved in the development.
 This is frequently the face for Foundations.
 In this case, the Steward has also no